nicoleslaw/strategicwriting/_notes/week-1.md

 * Writing tools in design (frameworks)
 * How to write practically
 * Ability to communicate thought and design process in non-repetitive ways
+* How to address questions that have come up with my process that can prompt interaction and ongoing conversation with users

 ## Practice